 - Lanyu or Orchid Island more remote located

-It is said to be the most beautiful island of Taiwan, but it experiences abundant rainfall.
+It is said to be the most beautiful island in Taiwan, but it experiences abundant rainfall.
 In the middle of the volcanic island is a 552 m high hill.
-The coral reef in the north is one of the most colourful reefs of Asia.
+The coral reef in the north is one of the most colourful reefs in Asia.
 It’s an excellent diving and snorkel spot.
 You can get around easily by scooter.
 Even during summer, the island is not crowded.
 A few accommodations are available.
 Unfortunately, low-level nuclear waste is stowed here in the south.
-Ferry and flight service are more likely to be offered during summer.
+Ferry and flight services are more likely to be offered during summer.

 - Ludao (Green Island)

 Green Island is popular to be one of the best diving and snorkel spots in Taiwan.
 You get here either by plane, a 15 minutes flight or by ferry, which takes almost an hour.
 Crowds: During weekends and summer holidays, thousands of people come here each day and reservations are essential.
 The island can be explored easily by scooter.
 If you come during winter, you may have the island for yourself.
 Rain occurs frequently.
 Flights and ferries are cancelled last minute if there is inclement weather predicted.